 Cancelling mid-policy

-If you're out of the 14-day window you can still cancel, but you may be charged an early cancellation fee.
+If you're out of the 14-day window you can still cancel, but your insurer might charge an early cancellation fee.

-If this happens, you should be told what fees are included, what they're for and how much they are.
-They should reflect the work done, such as if your policy needs to be recalculated or rewritten.
+If this happens, your insurer should tell you what fees they're charging you, what they're for and how much they are.
+These should reflect the administration costs, such as if they need to recalculate your policy costs.
+Or if your policy needs to be rewritten.

 If you think the fees are too high, you can challenge them.
 First, talk to your insurer.
-If it insists you pay the charges you can then complain to the free Financial Ombudsman if you think it's unfair.
+If it insists you pay the charges you can then complain to the free Financial Ombudsman.

 Cancelling pet insurance before renewing

-At the end of your policy, just before it renews, you can also cancel.
-If you decide not to renew, you need to contact your provider and tell it to end the policy.
+You can also cancel at the end of your policy just before it renews.
+If you decide not to renew, you need to contact your provider and tell them to end the policy.
 You can usually do this online or on the phone.

 If you're unsure, contact your provider and ask them what the process is.